What does it mean to protect National Forests on stolen lands?

 These crimes and injustices have not been reconciled or rectified.
 Today, all non-Native people have the privilege of primary access to these “public lands” as a direct result of this strategy of legalized supremacy.

-Bark recognizes that conservation organizations like ours are often complicit in the ongoing displacement of Native people and culture each time settlers and other non-Indigenous people claim the benefits of access to this land without acknowledging this context and by engaging in the paradox of protecting stolen land.
+Bark recognizes that conservation organizations like ours are often complicit in the ongoing displacement of Native people and culture by engaging in the paradox of protecting stolen land and enabling settlers and other non-Indigenous people to claim the benefits of access to this land without acknowledging this context.
 Such an acknowledgment is the necessary first step in this revolutionary, cultural work.
 We ask our community to practice humility, respect, and apology with us by personally dedicating your time, energy, action, and resources to support the people who rightfully belong to this land.

 Our staff, board, and volunteers are expected to commit to accountable relationships between our organization and Indigenous communities.